Tom Metzger

-Thomas Linton Metzger (April 9, 1938 – November 4, 2020) was an American white supremacist, neo-Nazi leader and Klansman.
+Thomas Linton Metzger (born Thomas Byron Linton; April 9, 1938 – November 4, 2020) was an American white supremacist, neo-Nazi leader and Klansman.
 He founded White Aryan Resistance (WAR), a neo-Nazi organization, in 1983.
 He was a Grand Dragon of the Ku Klux Klan in the 1970s.
 Metzger voiced strong opposition to immigration to the United States, and was an advocate of the Third Position.
 He was incarcerated in Los Angeles County, California, and Toronto, Ontario, and was the subject of several lawsuits and government inquiries.
-He, his son, and WAR were found liable for a total of $12.5 million in damages as a result of the murder of Mulugeta Seraw, 28, an Ethiopian student, by skinheads in Portland, Oregon, affiliated with WAR.
+He, his son, and WAR were found liable for a total of $12.5 million in damages as a result of the murder of Mulugeta Seraw, 28, an Ethiopian student, by skinheads in Portland, Oregon who were affiliated with WAR.

 Early life

+Thomas Byron Linton was born in Warsaw, Indiana, the son of Thomas Linton and Willodean Rickel.
+His mother was a waitress, while his father was a draftsman working at an engineering company.
+They married in Chicago, but Linton Sr. moved away to California soon after, leaving Willodean alone.
+She returned to her hometown of Warsaw and gave birth to Linton Jr. shortly thereafter.

+In his early life, he was primarily raised by his mother; Linton Sr. did not financially assist in his son's upbringing, and after an attempt to visit him was jailed for his failure to pay child support.
+When Linton Jr. was 4, his mother married Cloice Metzger, a man 20 years her senior; Cloice Metzger had at least two other families in the area, worked a variety of odd jobs, and was at times violent.
+Linton Jr. was afterwards enrolled in school as Thomas Linton Metzger, though his stepfather only formally adopted him in 1963.
+Metzger attended a variety of schools as his family moved place to place.
+At the same time, his biological father (by then with his own family in California and a prominent engineer) repeatedly attempted to contact Metzger against the wishes of Willodean, leading to verbal abuse from Willodean.

-Metzger was born and raised in Indiana.
-He served in the U.S. Army from 1961 until 1964 when he moved to Southern California to work in the electronics industry.
+He served in the U.S. Army from 1961 until 1964, when he moved to Southern California to work in the electronics industry.
 For a short time, he was a member of the right-wing group the John Birch Society, and attended anti-communist luncheon meetings sponsored by the Douglas Aircraft Corporation.
 However, he eventually left the group when it rejected his antisemitic views.

+White supremacy

 By 1968, Metzger had moved to Fallbrook, California, and he supported independent George C. Wallace for president.
 Metzger stopped paying taxes in the 1970s, and by 1972 his tax protest over the Vietnam War had destroyed his thriving television business but introduced him to other tax protesters who, he said, were "atheist racists, Christian Identity racists, Nazis, all kinds of people."

 From 1971 to 1980, Metzger was the pastor of a Christian Identity church.
 He later became disillusioned with Christian Identity and became an atheist.